Interview Preparation Guide

 HANDLING ILLEGAL QUESTIONS

 - This site has examples of some illegal questions and the options you have should you be asked an illegal question.
-By NACE.

 QUESTIONS YOU CAN ASK